mhgh/mmd/README.md

 # mmd

-**MathMirrorDown** is an editor for Question2Answer with uikit's htmleditor powered by CodeMirror, MarkDown and MathJax.
+**MathMirrorDown** (Version 0.9) is an editor for Question2Answer with uikit's htmleditor powered by CodeMirror, MarkDown and MathJax.

-Version 0.9

 Plugin Minimum Question2Answer Version: 1.4